lifehackerhansol/NDSForwarder-DSi/README.md

 ## Notes
 - Backup your SD card!
 Nothing bad should happen, but this is an early release so who knows.

-- This cannot be used to install cartridge games or older DS homebrew.
+- This will install *everything* as a forwarder, even DSiWare.
+If you want to install DSiWare natively, please use [Title Manager for hiyaCFW](https://github.com/JeffRulz/TMFH).

 - This is only for DSi systems.
 Not 3DS or DS.